 General findings of DG REGIO on stock-taking exercise of aligning EUSDR with European Structural and Investments Funds (ESIF)

-At the National Coordinators´ meeting in Brussels, 10 December 2015 the National Coordinators (NC) were invited to provide practical examples how they aim in their respective countries to ensure financing of the EUSDR relevant projects.
+At the National Coordinators´ meeting in Brussels, 10 December 2015, the National Coordinators (NCs) were invited to provide practical examples of how they aim at ensuring financing of EUSDR relevant Projects in their respective countries.
 The following main findings can be drawn from the information provided to DG REGIO:

 - At the operational level: a few countries already apply specific selection criteria in some of their programmes (i.e. giving bonus points, earmarked budget, etc.)